 Senegal has a significant presence of Muslims, so you should avoid wearing revealing clothes women.

 Shorts aren’t ideal for men, either.
-Just try to pack up light clothing which the locals won’t find offensive.
+Just pack up light clothing that the locals won’t find offensive.

 Are Senegal beaches expensive to visit?